 Sometimes I start out with a more neutral centerpiece design early in fall, and then transition to warmer, bolder hues like this beautiful table decoration.

 Rustic Fall Centerpiece Idea for the Dining Table

-Here is the same toolbox planter using the same greens and berry sprigs, but swapping the flowers and gourds out for pumpkins and pieces of potpourri.
+Here is the same vintage toolbox planter using the same greens and berry sprigs, but swapping the flowers and gourds out for pumpkins and pieces of scented potpourri.

-The Easiest Fall Centerpiece Idea You Will Ever Make
+The Quickest Fall Centerpiece Idea You Will Ever Make

 Transitional Fall and Winter Centerpiece Idea

 Every year I host Thanksgiving, so I generally stay on Team Fall until the day after.

 But last year, I started decorating for the holidays a bit earlier and blended it with my fall decor.